 The new EPA “Dental Rule” is about responsible management of amalgam waste in dental practices.
 The primary focus is on the use of amalgam separators that are ISO 11143:2008 certified at a separation rate of 95%.
-However, dental offices are now required to also use amalgam buckets, as defined in the BMPs, for the disposal of all items that come in contact with amalgam.
+However, dental offices are now required to also use amalgam buckets for the disposal of all items that come in contact with amalgam.

 When does the rule take effect?